cconover/featured-image-caption/readme.txt

 1. Featured Image Caption meta box below the Featured Image meta box.

 == Upgrade Notice ==

+= 0.6.0 =
+A shortcode has been added to allow for easy insertion of caption information anywhere in a post.

 = 0.5.0 =
 *** BREAKING CHANGES - READ BEFORE UPGRADING *** The plugin has been completely rewritten to allow the caption to be automatically inserted with the featured image, no theme modifications required.
 The CSS selectors have changed.
 PLEASE PLEASE PLEASE read the updated changelog and documentation before upgrading.